- Who Can Submit?

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of author and requires credit to the JPUR as the place of first publication.
+Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of Purdue e-Pubs, requires credit to Purdue e-Pubs as copyright holder (e.g., Purdue e-Pubs © 2021).